Arunscape/chaosconf/101/chaosconf101.md

 the end goal is to automate chaos engineering, using it in your ci/cd pipeline experiments ran across all environments for all critical services continuously

-start small, introduce to one servive/team start with low magnitude experiments and environments automate attacks, schedule with api and ci/cd scheduce recurring gammedays and fire drills reproduce a previous outage in prod
+start small, introduce to one survive/team start with low magnitude experiments and environments automate attacks, schedule with api and ci/cd schedule recurring gammedays and fire drills reproduce a previous outage in prod

 a gameday is dedicated time to come together and execute experiments